NathanLaan/KB/README.md

 - [ ] Home page: number of users, number of entries, number of replies.
 - [ ] Change /ACCOUNT view to use paged data like /ENTRY view.
 - [ ] Automatic subscription to Entry updates when you create an entry or reply.
-- [x] Config file to store root URL for email notifications.